 The week is supported by a large number of partner organisations who are interested in science, natural history and the conservation of insects, helping to reach a wide audience and create maximum interest for those who attend.

-One of the partner organisations is the , whose aim is to save butterflies and moths.
+One of the partner organisations is the Butterfly Conservation, whose aim is to save butterflies and moths.
 Through their work, they have been able to raise awareness about the decline in numbers that many species of butterflies and moths are currently experiencing.

 Butterflies are a beautiful part of nature, playing an important role in pollinating flowers.
 Will you be celebrating National Insect Week?
-As a specialist in, we offer a range of plants and we can help you turn your outside areas into butterfly attraction zones giving you an eco-friendly space that can be enjoyed by your colleagues and the local butterfly population.
+As a specialist in plants and flowers for business, we offer a range of plants and we can help you turn your outside areas into butterfly attraction zones giving you an eco-friendly space that can be enjoyed by your colleagues and the local butterfly population.